Code-Institute-Submissions/md-milestone-project-1/README.md

 ## Testing

-Mobile-first responsivness was tested on avaiable resolutions/devices in Google Dev tools.
-It was also testes on 2 seprate devices iPhone X, and iPhone XR.
-Contact Forms validation and functionaly was tested and reported working correctly.
+Mobile-first responsiveness was tested on available resolutions/devices in Google Dev tools.
+It was also tested on 2 separate devices iPhone X, and iPhone XR.
+Contact Forms validation and functionality was tested and reported working correctly.
 All the links are connected and social links are opening in new tabs.
-All tests were conducted 2 times once localy and in Github Pages.
+All tests were conducted 2 times once locally and in Github Pages.

 ### Bugs

-1. If Back to top button was displayed on top of gallery element clicking on overlayed part, would engage a lightbox instead of the button
+1. If Back to top button was displayed on top of gallery element clicking on an overlayed part, would engage a lightbox instead of the button

-    - Fixed by appling z-index 99 to back to top button and z-index 0 to lighbox trigger
+    - Fixed by applying z-index 99 to back to top button and z-index 0 to lightbox trigger

 2. Console displayed An Error with tooltip.js
     -   Fixed by removing tooltips function as it was redundant.

 3. Console display and JQuery Error not recognizing lighboxgallery as a class
-    -   Fixed by repositioning JQuery CDN link to top position in html code.
+    -   Fixed by repositioning JQuery CDN link to the top position in HTML code

 ## Deployment

-Project was developed locally using Microsoft VisualCode, Git was used for version controll and backup. it for pushed to remote depository and then published using Git Pages through bash
+The project was developed locally using Microsoft VisualCode, Git was used for version control and backup. it for pushed to remote depository and then published using Git Pages through bash.

 ## Credits